bromidr/bromidr.github.io/_posts/2018-12-19-the-birth-of-death.md

 categories: [Life]
 tags: [Life And Death]
-description: >- # description must be indented because we are using block scalar Eternal life is the Lord God's intent for all of us, however it was derailed when death was birthed.
-The Lord made a way for you to realize His original intent.
+description: >- # description must be indented because we are using block scalar Eternal life is the Lord God's intent for all of us.
+His intent was derailed when death was birthed.
+However, the Lord made a way for you to realize His intent.
 ---